open-power-host-os/builds/BUILDING_AN_ISO.md

 environment name that will show during installation in the "Software selection" screen and each item listed inside is a package that will be installed by that environment.

+## Building a reduced ISO file

+To build a reduced ISO file, list the groups you wish available in the ISO in the `iso_repo_packages_groups` option.
+If there are groups set by `installable_environments` option that are not available in the ISO, they will not show up during the installation.